-The 2022 Champions 4 Children SWFL (C4C) charity event featuring NFL, NHL, MLB, PGA, Olympic and Collegiate athletes, a country music concert featuring JT Hodges, golf, great barbeque and a fun day of racing Kentucky Derby style all to raise money for three children’s charities is just days away.
-The three-day event takes place on Thursday, May 5 – Saturday, May 7, right here in Southwest Florida.
+BONITA SPRINGS, Fla.
+(April 25, 2023) – The 2023 Champions 4 Children SWFL (C4C) charity event featuring NFL, NBA, MLB, Olympic and Collegiate athletes, a country music concert, golf, great barbeque and a fun day of racing Kentucky Derby style all to raise money for three children’s charities is just days away.
+The three-day event takes place on Thursday, May 4 – Saturday, May 6, right here in Southwest Florida.

-Valerie’s House, Blessings in a Backpack and CureSearch for Children’s Cancer will be the beneficiaries of the ninth annual C4C at the Hyatt Regency Coconut Point Resort and Spa and other venues across the region.
+Blessings in a Backpack, Valerie’s House and CureSearch for Children’s Cancer will be the beneficiaries of the tenth annual C4C at the Hyatt Regency Coconut Point Resort and Spa and other venues across the region.

 The C4C event brings in famous personalities from a variety of sports and the entertainment world for three days of fun and generous giving.